ngeiswei/rpi-navit-gps/README.md

 ### Install Navit

-As of March 2024, the deb package of Navit provided by default, `navit/oldstable 0.5.5+dfsg.1-2 armhf`, is not good enough, we must therefore compile it from source.
+Debian packages of Navit are sometimes deficient, I recommend you compile it from source.

 #### Install Prerequisites